• Skip to main content

 The Georgia Department of Law Consumer Protection Division states, “According to the Georgia Fair Business Practices Act [O.C.G.A.
 Section 10-1-393(b)(14)], a hospital or long-term care facility has six business days after you have been released from its care as an inpatient to provide you an itemized statement of all charges for which you are being billed.”
 Furthermore, under Georgia law, consumers have the right to inquire in advance about estimated charges for routine office visits, routine treatments, and lab tests because there is no regulation or cap on what medical providers can charge for a medical procedure.

-Problems faced by Doctors and Hospitals in Georgia
+Problems Faced by Doctors and Hospitals in Georgia

 Filed Under: Debt Recovery